EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 [1.
 Assignment One](#1)

-Chest X-Ray Medical Diagnosis with Deep Learning
+This assignment is on Chest X-Ray Medical Diagnosis with Deep Learning

 In completing this assignment you will learn about the following topics: